The Bankrate promise

 - Simplicity: Investing with a robo-advisor is tremendously easy, because clients can simply send in money, and the robo does the rest.
 Investors don’t need to do anything else, and they can always check on the account or even adjust it, if needed, when their financial situation changes, for example.

 - Cost: Robo-advisors tend to be much cheaper than traditional financial advisors because everything is automated.
 Robos typically charge a percentage of the funds you have invested with them, and that fee is often around 0.25 percent per year, or about $25 per $10,000 you have invested.
 That’s a significant difference from the typical 1 percent charged by human advisors.
 Some robos charge more, but offer higher levels of service, such as access to a human advisor.
-One even charges no fee at all, in part because it compensates by investing you in its funds.
+Some even charge no fee at all.

 Who should get a robo-advisor?